SoftwareDefinedBuildings/upmu-plotter/README.md

 * toggleAutomaticUpdate() - Programmatically checks or unchecks the "Automatically apply stream removals and changes to axis settings" checkbox.
 * applySettings() - Programmatically clicks the "Apply Settings" button (visible when "Automatically apply stream removals and changes to axis settings is unchecked")
 * updateGraphSize() - Uses the width function to recompute the width of the graph.
+* updateVerticalCursor(xCoord) - Creates a vertical cursor, if possible, at the location specified by XCOORD, in pixels to the right of the origin of the graph.
+* updateHorizontalCursor(yCoord) - Creates a horizontal cursor, if possible, at the location specified by YCOORD, in pixels above the origin of the graph.
+* toggleLegendEntrySelection(uuid) - Toggles selection of (i.e., selects or deselects, as appropriate) the entry in the legend corresponding to the stream with the specified UUID.
+If no such stream is in the legend, no action is taken.
 * changeVisuals(options) - Reinitializes the visuals with the specified OPTIONS, according to the parameters specified (from the list above).
 The only differences between this function and the instantiation of the graph is that the "width" and "height" properties are ignored, and the new default values are those currently applied.

 Permalinks